Naso (parashah): The Nazirite

 If nazirites cut their hair or had their hair cut by bandits, 30 days of their nazirite term were rendered void.
 Nazirites who cut their own hair incurred a penalty, no matter whether they used scissors or a razor, or no matter how little they trimmed their hair.
 Nazirites were allowed to clean their hair or part it with their fingers, but they were not allowed to comb it.
 Rabbi Ishmael said that they were not allowed to clean their hair with earth, because it causes the hair to fall out.

 A nazirite who drank wine all day long incurred only a single penalty.
 If the nazirite was repeatedly warned not to drink and then drank anyway, the nazirite incurred a penalty for each warning.
 Similarly, nazirites who cut their hair all day long incurred only one penalty, but if they were repeatedly warned not to cut and then cut anyway, they incurred a penalty for each warning.
 And similarly, nazirites who defile themselves by contact with the dead all day long incurred only one penalty, but if they were repeatedly warned not to defile themselves and then defiled themselves anyway, they incurred a penalty for each warning.

 The Mishnah taught that defilement and cutting of hair had a stringency that products of the vine did not, as defilement and cutting of hair rendered void the previous period of nazirite observance, while consuming products of the vine did not.
 Products of the vine had a stringency that defilement or cutting of hair did not, as the prohibition of products of the vine had no exception, while the law allowed exceptions for where cutting of hair was a religious duty or where there was an abandoned corpse.
-Defilement also had a stringency that cutting of hair did not, as defilement rendered void the whole of the preceding period and entails the offering of a sacrifice, while cutting of hair renders voided only 30 days and did not entail a sacrifice.
+Defilement also had a stringency that cutting of hair did not, as defilement rendered void the whole of the preceding period and entails the offering of a sacrifice, while cutting of hair rendered voided only 30 days and did not entail a sacrifice.